merajaprasad/Docker-Compose/Readme.md

     driver: bridge
 ```

-4. **volumes:** The volumes to create and share between the containers in the Docker Compose application.
+4. **Volumes:** The volumes to create and share between the containers in the Docker Compose application.

 - `volumes:` Defines a list of named volumes to create.
 - `driver:` Specifies the volume driver to use.